johnzhu12/MyOwnAngularjs/README.md

 # SourceCodeDive
 projects to dive into angularjs and react source code

- myangular is based on build your angularjs
+ myangular is based on <build your own angularjs>

- myreact is based on build your reactjs
+ myreact is based on <build your reactjs>